 Families Australia’s staff team, based in Canberra, are as follows:

-Dr Brian Babington: Chief Executive Officer.
+Dr Brian Babington AM: Chief Executive Officer.
 Brian also serves as the Co-Chair of the National Forum for Protecting Australia’s Children, and Coordinator of the National Coalition on Child Safety and Wellbeing.